 When should you aerate and overseed?

-The best time for aeration and overseeding is NOW - late summer and through early fall.
+The best time for aeration and overseeding is NOW - late summer and through fall.
 The onset of cooler, dryer air stimulates growth, to establish new grass in time for late fall.

 Top Benefits of Aeration & Seeding